PerimeterX/perimeterx-nginx-plugin/README.md

 #### <a name="custom-cookie-header"></a> Custom Cookie Header
 When set, this property specifies a header name which will be used to extract the PerimeterX cookie from, instead of the Cookie header.

-> Note: Using a custom cookie header requires client side integration to be done as well.
+> NOTE: Using a custom cookie header requires client side integration to be done as well.
 Please refer to the relevant [docs](https://console.perimeterx.com/docs/advanced_client_integration.html#custom-cookie-header) for details.

 **Default:** nil